Altinn/altinn-studio/frontend/packages/policy-editor/README.md

 #### onSave

 - Type: `function`
-- Description: Function that receives a policy of the PolicyBackendType type as property, and can be used to save the policy.
+- Description: Function that receives a policy of the Policy type as property, and can be used to save the policy.
 The policy is saved when the user navigates away from a field in the editor.